Hyper-V

 talosctl apply-config --insecure --nodes $CONTROL_PLANE_IP --file .\controlplane.yaml

-Pushing Config to Worker Nodes
+Push Config to Worker Nodes

-Similarly, for the workers:
+Similarly, for the worker nodes:

 talosctl apply-config --insecure --nodes 10.10.10.x --file .\worker.yaml

-Apply the config to both nodes.
+Apply the config to both worker nodes.

 Bootstrap Cluster